 Question: Which of the five guidelines above do you feel will help you the most in living more intentionally?

-Action: Calendar 60 minutes this week to go through the process in the article “How to Create a 1-Hour Life Plan” and then use the additional helpful resources in the article “How to Live Intentionally” as appropriate to help you live more intentionally during the year.
+Action: Calendar 60 minutes this week to go through the process in the article “How to Create a 1-Hour Life Plan” and use the resources in the Online Toolkit “Living Intentionally to Change Your Life” to help you live more intentionally this year.